Applications to develop projects are now closed

 The OpenLV project is making electricity data from the low voltage network ‘open access’ for the first time ever.
 This presents a great opportunity for smart thinking and innovation.

-We are inviting people to come up with novel ideas for using this data, either in the form of an app or in any other way.
+Community groups have been invited to come up with novel ideas for using this data, either in the form of an app or in any other way.

 In the summer of 2017, we ran a survey to collect information and ideas from community groups who would be interested in participating in the project.
 This demonstrated that there is a wide range of interest from communities in WPD’s network area in participating in the project.

-We have now developed a fuller application process, through which we will select the final 3-4 groups to participate in the trials.
 Please note that the application process closed on 22 January 2018.

 The OpenLV project uses a software platform called LV-CAP™ that was developed by EA Technology.